cesarhusrod/sarai_piezo_precip/README.md

 - JPG files: all figures generated and showed in the notebook.

+CSV output files have following structure:

+*date,ID1, ID2, ID3,...,IDN*

+where IDs are the unqie values that identify precipitation grid nodes or piezometers.

 ## Contact

 My name is César Husillos Rodríguez.
 You can contact me just via GitHub or through our e-mails: c.husillos@igme.es.